-

 Are there any public takeover rules?

 Yes.
-The corresponding rules are set out in the German Takeover Act (Wertpapiererwerbs- und Übernahmegesetz, WpÜG).
-The German Takeover Act entered into force on January 1, 2002 and has repeatedly been amended ever since, in particular in view of the (implementation of the) EU Takeover Directive (in 2006).
-In terms of scope, the Act applies to all public bids targeted at companies in the relevant legal forms (AG, SE, KGaA) having its registered office in Germany or in another member state, provided that the shares of the Target are admitted for trading on an organized market in Germany.
-Content-wise, the Takeover Act does not only regulate takeover bids, but also regulates other publicly made bids by means of which the bidder seeks to acquire only part of the shares or intends to consolidate an already existing controlling position.
+The relevant rules are set out in the German Takeover Act (Wertpapiererwerbs- und Übernahmegesetz, WpÜG).
+The German Takeover Act entered into force on 1 January 2002 and has repeatedly been amended ever since, in particular, in view of the (implementation of the) EU Takeover Directive (in 2006).
+In terms of scope, the Act applies to all public bids targeted at companies in the relevant legal forms (AG, SE, KGaA) having its registered office in Germany or in another member state, provided that the shares of the target are admitted for trading on an organized market in Germany.
+Content-wise, the Takeover Act does not only regulate takeover bids but also regulates other publicly made bids by means of which the bidder seeks to acquire only part of the shares or intends to consolidate an already existing controlling position.
 It also applies to, by way of example, convertible bonds.

 Is there a merger control regime and is it mandatory / how does it broadly work?